Civicus

 CIVICUS is an international non-profit organisation focused on civil rights and citizen action.
 It was founded in 1993 and is based in Johannesburg, South Africa.
+The organisation has more than 9,000 members from over 175 countries.

 Foundation

 In 1991, an international group of 20 leaders from non-governmental organisations and social movements met to explore how to support citizen participation in governmental decision-making processes.
 In 1993, a founding board established CIVICUS, with the name derived from the Latin term meaning "of the community".

 Description and governance

 CIVICUS has described itself as "a global alliance dedicated to strengthening citizen action and civil society around the world".
 Its headquarters are in Johannesburg, and there are offices in Geneva and New York City.

 The governing body of CIVICUS is an international board, which as of March 2025 comprised 12 civil society leaders from around the world.

 In 2014 the organisation had members in more than 145 countries.

 In 2023/4, their main funding partners were the Netherlands Ministry of Foreign Affairs, the Ford Foundation, Denmark Ministry of Foreign Affairs, Open Society Foundations, and Lifeline Embattled Fund, among many others.